WeiLiangLOL/quickstart/README.md

 ## Features

+- Data management
+- Graph visualisation
+- Security

 ## Deployment

 Direct deployment from github

 *This method leads to error because empty directories cannot be pushed to github.
-Currently, the instuctions are only written for completion.

-*You can view our project status from this [link](https://quickstart-datamanager.herokuapp.com/)
+Currently, the instuctions are only written for completeness.
+Alternatively, you can view our project from this [link](https://quickstart-datamanager.herokuapp.com/)

+### Deploy from github
 - Clone or download the git project
 - Double click startstopdb.bat to start database (Leads to error due to missing empty folders)
 - Open a command prompt and start web server with `npm start`